 The RFP (request for proposal) follows:

-Engineering to Improve the Quality of Life
+Engineering to Improve the Quality of Life in Winter

 There are many factors that have been used to describe the quality of life including: access to clean water and air, a safe and healthy place to live, and work that is rewarding.
 New technology is available which may improve the efficiency, safety or performance of devices, which provide heat, light, water, clean air, transportation, housing, and many other components of daily living.
 Clever designs can lead to longer lasting, more environmentally friendly vehicles, houses, appliances, processes and equipment.

-Efficiency includes the effective use of energy but also extends to all fields including agriculture, natural resource use, transportation, communication, healthcare and education.
+Efficiency includes the effective use of energy but also extends to all fields including agriculture, natural resource use, transportation, communication, healthcare, and education.
 The challenge is to find an area of interest where efficiency can be improved by clever engineering design.

 Improving auto safety, reducing accidents at home, on vacation, during recreation and at work are worthwhile challenges.
 Seatbelts, shockproof bathroom outlets, helmets and improved lighting have all reduced specific types of accidents but there are still thousands of folks of all ages who are injured through the activities of daily life who would benefit by improvements in this area.

-The development of new types of electronic sensors, actuators, batteries and controllers permit large improvements in the effectiveness of many devices.
+The development of new types of electronic sensors, actuators, batteries, and controllers permit large improvements in the effectiveness of many devices.
 Computers are smaller, more efficient and less expensive and can be built into common devices such as appliances, recreational gear and equipment for children.
-New, lightweight, inexpensive and high performance materials are now available to permit the development of more effective designs, which will last longer and, potentially, cost less.
+New, lightweight, inexpensive, and high performance materials are now available to permit the development of more effective designs, which will last longer and, potentially, cost less.
 Improvements in performance in many areas are valuable as they reduce the cost of operation and conserve resources.